Page Reviewed / Updated - February 29, 2020

 Please note: It is vital that applicants do not give away cash or assets, or sell them for less than fair market value, in an attempt to meet Medicaid’s asset limit.
 If one does so within 5 years of applying for Medicaid benefits, it violates Medicaid’s look back period and will result in a penalty.
 This will take the form of a period of Medicaid ineligibility.

-If your assets or income are over the published limits, this is not necessarily the end of the process.
+IIf your assets and / or income are over the published limit(s), this is not necessarily the end of the process.
 A MassHealth planning professional can assist you in understanding how to arrange your finances and help to prepare a successful application to MassHealth.